-The Pool is coordinated by a dedicated assignment manager.
-Not only is she responsible for allocating assignments to transactional associates and balancing overall workloads to keep everyone busy, but she also gets to know each colleague's professional interests and, as those interests are refined over time, makes sure that their work assignments align with their long-term career objectives.
+The Pool is coordinated by our Professional Development team in both our New York and Washington, DC offices.
+Not only is the team responsible for allocating assignments to transactional associates and balancing overall workloads to keep everyone busy, but they also get to know each colleague's professional interests and, as those interests are refined over time, make sure that their work assignments align with their long-term career objectives.

 Best Delivery is the marriage of our substantive expertise with the smartest tools and resources to deliver an outstanding client experience and improve outcomes for our clients.
 The cross-functional Best Delivery team, located in both of our US offices, consists of specialized professionals in Continuous Improvement, Legal Project Management and Legal Technology.
 The team supports lawyers in the delivery of legal services by creating efficiencies and ensuring the process is tailored to each client.
 Matters are streamlined through process-improvement strategies, cutting-edge technology and expert legal project management resources.
 The cross-functional design is a differentiator for Clifford Chance in the US and provides a first-in-market advantage consistent with our focus on growth and innovation.

 Clifford Chance commits to the highest standards of what we call "Responsible Business," and we are privileged to drive positive social change from a position of industry leadership across the globe.
 From the way we hire and develop people to the work we do and the partners we work with – these standards are embedded within our culture of teamwork and putting clients first.

 This isn't just a question of ethics and culture; diversity is also a business imperative.
 We act for the world’s leading businesses on their most important and challenging matters, which tend to be complex, multifaceted and, very often, international.
 Having a truly diverse workplace means more than just hiring members of an underrepresented group; it means valuing their contributions and recognizing how these differences help to build a better and stronger team.